del Gallo Castle and Gardens of Horace

 33 BC

-Horace receives the villa in Sabina
+Horace receives the villa

 The Latin poet Quintus Horatius Flaccus, better known as Horace, was granted a villa by his patron Maecenas — a central figure in Augustan cultural politics — situated in a lush and secluded countryside between the hills and the Digentia stream (now called the Licenza).
 Horace also mentions in his First Epistle to a Friend that it brings him joy to bathe in the Licenza River during the summer, which flows beneath the village of Mandela, at the edge of the farm.
 This residence served as a contemplative and philosophical retreat for Horace.
 Here, he developed a vision of the landscape as a space of harmony and inner freedom, reflected throughout his writings.